 - The relationship between repair restrictions and the sale of extended warranties by manufacturers

 - Manufacturers’ justifications for repair restrictions and the factual basis for such justifications

 - The risks posed by repairs made by consumers or independent repair shops

 - The liability faced by manufacturers when consumers or independent repair workers are injured while repairing a product

 - The liability faced by manufacturers when consumers are injured after using or coming into contact with a product that has been repaired improperly by a consumer or independent repair shop

 - Whether consumers understand the existence and the effects of repair restrictions

 Information on how to submit a presentation can be found in the call for empirical research.
 Research and data must be submitted by 11:59 p.m.
 ET on September 16, 2019.
 Comments and the empirical research submissions that have been placed in the public record are available in the Nixing the Fix public docket.

-Nixing the Fix: A Workshop on Repair Restrictions is free and open to the public, and will be held at the FTC’s Constitution Center Office, located at 400 7th St., SW, Washington, DC.
-Nixing the Fix: A Workshop on Repair Restrictions will also be webcast live.
+Nixing the Fix: A Workshop on Repair Restrictions was free and open to the public, and was held at the FTC’s Constitution Center Office, located at 400 7th St., SW, Washington, DC.
+Nixing the Fix: A Workshop on Repair Restrictions was webcast live.